furkanakdemir/BranchSample/README.md

 # BranchSample

-This is a sample showing a list of branches in the city (default: Istanbul) using `FourSquare API`.
+This is a sample showing a list of branches in the city by device location (default: Istanbul) using `FourSquare API`.

 You can find unit tests in `/app/src/test` directory